pixelly-gg/pixelly-contracts/README.md

-# agora-contracts
+# This Repository contains the Smart Contracts and tests for the Agora marketplace

-Set of Smart Contracts for the Agora Marketplace
+The Addresses of the deployed contracts are: